Working closely with families helps give students with additional needs the best chance to achieve their potential.

 It's important that you are mindful and respectful of diversity.
 Implement engagement strategies that help everyone feel empowered to advocate for the student and be confident that their concerns will be heard.

-Easy English version of this topic has been written for parent/carer(s).
+Easy English version of this topic has been written for parents/carers.
 See:

 Quick guides to supporting students with disabilities

-New quick guides are available to share key information, guidance and resources for supporting students with disabilities, see:
+These quick guides contain key information, guidance and resources for supporting students with disabilities:

 What to consider

 When meeting or engaging with parents and carers you may consider:

-- providing parent/carer(s) with accessible information about the purpose of the meeting.
+- providing them with accessible information about the purpose of the meeting.
 This includes advance copies of documents to be discussed and a list of who will be present

 parents/carers and the school.
 This ensures that needs and commitments, such as work or childcare, are accommodated

-- if childcare isn’t possible and young children are present at the meeting, make sure the meeting is located in a safe and appropriate space.
-For example, availability of toys or a safe, supervised area for them to play
+- if childcare isn’t possible and young children are present at the meeting, make sure the meeting is held in a safe and appropriate space.
+For example, where there is access to toys or a safe, supervised area for the children to play

 - make sure all key personnel have been invited and briefed on what is required of them.
 This may include outside support agencies